Certifying entanglement dimensionality by $k$-reduction moments: Schmidt number certification via the empty -reduction map

-In this section we compare the $k$-reduction criterion in \eref{eq:k_reduction_criterion} with the correlation matrix criterion in \eref{eq:correlation_matrix} under various situations.
+In this section we compare the $k$-reduction criterion in \eref{eq:k_reduction_criterion} with the CM criterion in \eref{eq:correlation_matrix} under various situations.
 From \pref{prop:positive_k_reduction}, we know that the $k$-reduction criterion can certify the Schmidt number of any pure state.
-By contrast, the correlation matrix criterion cannot.
-For example, consider the following state with Schmidt rank $r = 4$,
+By contrast, the CM criterion cannot.
+For example, consider the following state with Schmidt rank $r = 4$:

-assuming that $d_A = d_B = d = 4$.
-The 1-norm of its correlation matrix is approximately 2.7231, which is smaller than the upper bound $r-1-d^{-1} = 11/4$ in \eref{eq:correlation_matrix} with $k=r-1$.
-Thus, from the correlation matrix criterion, we can only conclude that its Schmidt number is at least 3, instead of the actual Schmidt number $4$.
+assuming that $d_\rmA = d_\rmB = d = 4$.
+The 1-norm of its CM is approximately 2.7231, which is smaller than the upper bound $r-1-d^{-1} = 11/4$ in \eref{eq:correlation_matrix} with $k=r-1$.
+Thus, from the CM criterion, we can only conclude that its Schmidt number is at least 3, instead of the actual Schmidt number $4$.

 Next, we consider the state $\rho_{\varepsilon,r}$ defined in \eref{eq:eps_r}.
-According to the discussion in \sref{sec:depolarization}, the $k$-reduction criterion can certify that the Schmidt number of $\rho_{\varepsilon,r}$ is $r$ when $\varepsilon$ is smaller than the threshold $\varepsilon^{(\rmRM)}_c$ in \eref{eq:epr2}.
-As an analogy, we define $\varepsilon^{(\rmCM)}_c$ as the maximum value of $\varepsilon$ satisfying $\|T\|_1 \ge r-1-d^{-1}$.
-The relations between the two parameters and the local dimension $d$ are illustrated in \fref{fig:cmc_eps}, which implies that the $k$-reduction criterion can tolerate much higher noise strength than the correlation matrix criterion.
+According to the discussion in \sref{sec:depolarization}, the $k$-reduction criterion can certify that the Schmidt number of $\rho_{\varepsilon,r}$ is $r$ when $\varepsilon$ is smaller than the threshold $\varepsilon^{\rmRM}_c$ in \eref{eq:epr2}.
+As an analogy, we define $\varepsilon^{\rmCM}_c$ as the maximum value of $\varepsilon$ satisfying $\|T\|_1 \ge r-1-d^{-1}$.
+The relations between the two thresholds and the local dimension $d$ are illustrated in \fref{fig:cmc_eps}, which implies that the $k$-reduction criterion can tolerate much higher noise strength than the CM criterion.

-We then consider Haar random pure states with depolarizing noise.
+We then consider Haar-random pure states with depolarizing noise.
 Define the ensemble